67-272-Q/University/README.md

 14. Quit rails console
 15. Load the testing data into a clean copy of your dev database with the command `rake db:contexts`.
 (Note that this is not built into Rails; it was written for you and also exists in your project starter code.)
 Once that's done, re-open rails console and run `Department.all` and `Faculty.all` and see that the testing context data is loaded in the dev environment.
 If you want a challenge, repeat a similar exercise for `Course` (optional)

-In class, we hope to get through step 8, but in any case **please complete all steps prior to class on Thursday** so we can do another exercise then.
+In class, we hope to get through step 8, but in any case **please complete all steps prior to class on Tuesday** so we can do another exercise then.

-Qapla'

-Prof. H & Prof. GS